UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 Remember what the condition `cereal['mfr'] == 'Q'` returns?

-It produces a dataframe containing all the rows with True/False values depending on if the row meets the condition.
+It produces an object containing all the rows with True/False values depending on whether or not the row meets the condition.

 ---